Moonworks64/MoonworksNewTiers/README.md

 - **4 new total heavenly upgrades achievements**
     - Any that aren't obtainable will be made into shadow achievements on mod load.
 - **14 new number of everything achievements**
-- **14 new builder biscuits**
+- **14 new builder biscuit upgrades**
     - All use template icons.
 - **21 new ascended with cookies baked achievements**
     - Some may be impossible or ludicrous to obtain.
 Sorry!
     - They also all use template icons.

 There's 336 new upgrades (normal and heavenly), with a total word count of 17625!
 There's 627 new achievements (normal and shadow), with a total word count of 672!
 Yes they were all hand-written, it was very tiring.
 But fun!

 Hope you enjoy :D

 ## Limitations